 The Detroit Pride Cheerleaders were organized in 2010 to support the Lions in an unofficial capacity.
 They could not use the Lions logos.

-But starting in 2016, the Lions will have an official cheer squad, appropriately named the Detroit Lions Cheerleaders.
+But starting in 2016, the Lions endorsed an official cheer squad, appropriately named the Detroit Lions Cheerleaders.

 In 1992 the NFL created the Pro Bowl Cheerleaders.
 One cheerleader from each NFL cheer team is selected to represent her franchise at the NFL Pro Bowl.